THE WEALTH-BUILDER’S MANIFESTO

 The Manifesto Rule: Buy insurance for losses the individual cannot afford to lose.
 For other risks, use the Savings Waterfall to fund personal resilience and keep the change. |

-LAW III: Events Which Do Not Kill You Create Anti-Fragility
+LAW III: Events Which Do Not Kill You Make You Stronger

 A lie exists stating safety is the absence of stress.
 In complex systems, safety is the management of stress.
 While resilience describes a system resisting a shock, Anti-Fragility describes a system improving due to volatility.
 Most people pay insurers to remove minor stressors.
 In doing so, they become Fragile.
 They lose the ability to handle reality.

-We believe events avoiding an Absorbing Barrier create Anti-Fragility.
+We believe events that avoid an Absorbing Barrier (Ruin) create Anti-Fragility.

-We do not avoid the sting.
-We use the sting to calibrate judgment.
+We do not avoid the Sting.
+We use it to calibrate judgment.

-A dose of stress, such as paying for a repair out of pocket, serves as a vaccination against the large loss.
+A dose of manageable stress—like paying for a repair out of pocket—serves as a vaccination against a catastrophic loss.
 It forces the Sovereign to adapt, evolve, and grow stronger.

 Founder’s Example: Entrepreneurs build resilience and strategic understanding by testing the market.
 Small, iterative tests allow the founder to optimize learning through real-world feedback.
 This volatility makes the business stronger while mitigating the risk of total ruin.